canonical/cloud-init/doc/rtd/reference/examples_library.rst

 *****************************

 .. note::
-   This page is an index to all the cloud config yaml examples, which are organised by operation or process.
-If you would prefer to use the single-page summary containing all the cloud config yaml examples, refer to the :ref:`all examples page <yaml_examples>`
+   This page is an index to all the cloud config YAML examples, organised by operation or process.
+If you prefer to use a single-page summary containing every cloud config yaml example, refer to the :ref:`all examples page <yaml_examples>`.

 .. include:: yaml_examples/index_boot.rst
    :end-before: ..
 TOC